Informed Sampling for Diversity in Concept-to-Text NLG: Introduction

 \section{Introduction}

 The use of deep-learning models for language generation tasks has become prevalent in recent years as they achieve high performance without manually engineered rules or features \cite{wen2015sclstm, mei2016talk, duvsek2018findings}.
-However, while the produced texts are qualitatively acceptable according to most evaluation criteria, they often appear to be repetitive and unengaging. \citet{li2016diversity} attribute this problem to using the maximum-likelihood objective function for training as it encourages the generation of highly frequent words and sentence structures, i.e. models overfit and do not learn to exploit the lexical and structural diversity that is present in the dataset.
+However, while the produced texts are qualitatively acceptable according to most evaluation criteria, they are often repetitive or disfluent when multiple diverse outputs are needed.
+This problem is attributed to using the maximum-likelihood objective function for training as it encourages the generation of highly frequent words and sentence structures, i.e. models overfit and do not learn to exploit the lexical and structural diversity that is present in the dataset \citep{li2016diversity}.

 Here we focus on concept-to-text Natural Language Generation (\textsc{nlg}), where the input is a meaning representation (\textsc{mr}) and the output is an utterance expressing the input in natural language.
 Due to the stricter relation between input and output, it is more challenging to promote diversity in concept-to-text than other language generation tasks.
 Diverging from greedy inference can lead to error propagation that negatively affects the output's relevance to the input.
 However, assuming the output is sequentially decoded, most research on concept-to-text diversity focuses on sampling over the probability distribution \citep{wen2015sclstm}.